eliothxchan/sc2-audio-build-order-reader/README.md

 This project requires Python 3.
 Install the necessary requirements using `pip3 install -r requirements.txt`.

 Place a file into the `builds` folder with the build order.
+Run:

-Run `python3 ./main.py --build=name-of-build.txt --shorthand=True`.
-An example is included in this repo.
+`python3 ./main.py --build=name-of-build.txt --shorthand=True --supply=False`

+An example build is included in this repo.
 Copying and pasting a build from SpawningTool should be good enough, but make sure there aren't empty lines at the start or at the end of the file.

+`--build`: Filename of the build order

+`--shorthand`: Whether to abbreviate the names of units/buildings to common shorthand (eg. "Barracks" -> "Rax")

+`--supply`: Whether to read out the supply along with the action that needs to be performed

 # License